 Many vegetables are grown in Mississippi on small acreages for sale in local markets.
 Irish potatoes are grown on 250 to 500 acres each year, okra is grown on 300 to 600 acres, and squashes and pumpkins are grown on 300 to 1,000 acres.
 Turnip and rutabaga roots are grown on less then 100 acres each year.
 Green and bulb onions are normally grown on less than 50 acres each.
 Several other crops are grown on 20 acres, or less, each year.
-In Mississippi, 43 different vegetables are grown in Mississippi commercially each year.
+In Mississippi, 43 different vegetables are grown commercially each year.

 Frequently Asked Questions